Calls for probe after killing of civilians reported in northwest Pakistan

 Local police officer Zafar Khan was quoted as saying by The Associated Press news agency that at least 10 civilians, including women and children, were killed, along with at least 14 fighters, two of whom were TTP commanders.

-Pakistan’s security forces are carrying out operations against the TTP in Khyber, Bajaur and other parts of the northwest.
-The TTP is an outlawed group that has been waging an armed rebellion against Pakistan’s government since its emergence in 2007.
-It is different from the Afghan Taliban that rule Afghanistan, though the organisation have common ideological roots.
+Security forces are carrying out operations against the Pakistan Taliban in Khyber, Bajaur and other parts of the northwest.
+The outlawed group has been waging an armed rebellion against Pakistan’s government since its emergence in 2007.
+It is different from the Taliban that has been in power in Afghanistan, though the organisations have common ideological roots.

 ‘An attack on unarmed civilians’

-Iqbal Afridi – an opposition member of the National Assembly whose constituency covers Tirah, which sits near the border with Afghanistan – told the AFP news agency warplanes of the Pakistani security forces conducted air strikes that caused the explosions.
+Iqbal Afridi – an opposition member of the National Assembly whose constituency covers Tirah, which sits near the border with Afghanistan – told the AFP news agency that warplanes of Pakistani forces conducted air strikes that caused the explosions.

-Speaking in the Khyber Pakhtunkhwa assembly on Monday afternoon, provincial lawmaker Sohail Khan Afridi also blamed the military.
+Speaking in the Khyber Pakhtunkhwa Provincial Assembly on Monday afternoon, lawmaker Sohail Khan Afridi also blamed the military for the attack.

 “This assault by the security forces is nothing less than an attack on unarmed civilians,” he said.

-Both politicians are members of jailed former Prime Minister Imran Khan’s party, which runs the government in the province.
+Both politicians are members of the party led by jailed former Prime Minister Imran Khan, which governs the province.

 Babar Saleem Swati, the provincial assembly speaker, wrote in a post on X that civilians were killed and homes were destroyed “due to bombardment by jet aircraft” and said this will have negative consequences for the future of the country.